-Risk of serious injury or death.
-Keep hands, feet and clothing away from feed rollers when the chipper is operating.
-Do not climb onto the feed table or hopper.
+Keep hands, feet, clothing, and long hair away from the feed rollers when the machine is operating.
+Never climb on the feed table or hopper.
+The feed rollers can entangle and crush causing serious injury or death.

 The Feed Roller Control Bar on the back of the hopper controls the material feed into the chipper.
 The control bar has four positions-Stop, Forward, Reverse, Stop.
 Decals on the side of the feed table indicate feed control bar operation.